kooya3/kooya3/README.md

 [![GitHub Streak](https://streak-stats.demolab.com?user=Kooya3&theme=tokyonight-duo&hide_border=true&date_format=%5BY.%5Dn.j&mode=weekly&background=45%2C2807EBA6%2CEB5454)](https://git.io/streak-stats)

-I am currently working on various projects, both personal and professional, that aim to push the boundaries of technology and make a real impact in people's// lives.
+I am currently working on various projects, both personal and professional, that aim to push the boundaries of technology and make a real impact in people's lives.

 All of the repos utilizing API's are currently down since I can't afford to pay a monthly subscription consistently.
 Will fix it up eventually.